mbrock/feedbase/README.md

 Perhaps most interestingly, the owner of a feed has the ability to tax on-chain consumers (i.e., smart contracts) for making use of the feed.

-This happens at most once for each feed value (to the first consumer).
+This happens at most once for each feed value (to the first consumer);
-The reason for this is that you couldn't really prevent anyone from creating a simple contract that would repeat your feed values anyway.
+the reason for this is that you couldn't really prevent anyone from creating a simple contract that would repeat your feed values anyway.
-However, you're free to publish new values again as often as you want;
+However, you're free to publish new values again as often as you want.
-again, only the first contract to read each value needs to pay for it.

 The prices can be changed at any time, although for security reasons the address of the underlying ERC20 token can only ever be set once.